EitanBeCe/social-network/README.md

 /

-Marks for myself for possible future additional tasks:
+Notes for myself for possible future additional tasks:

 1. To do comments and comment edit?
 2. To do firebase (Now initial posts are heardcoded, auth status now in localStorage)?
 Routes (now everything is on one link)?